zelloptt/zello-android-client-sdk/README.md

 ### Battery life optimization

 You can improve your apps power efficiency and reduce data usage by telling the Zello SDK when your app switches to the background or the user leaves the screen showing the Zello UI.
 You can do this by calling `Zello.getInstance().enterPowerSavingMode()`.
 When in power saving mode, the ZelloWork app limits communication to the server  and postpones any non-critical updates.
 It doesn't affect your ability to send or receive messages.
-Make sure to call `Zello.getInstance().leavePowerSavingMode()` when the Zello UI appears on the screen.
+Make sure to call `Zello.getInstance().leavePowerSavingMode()` when the Zello UI reappears on the screen.

 `Activity.onPause()` and `Activity.onResume()` are good places to call these methods: